-If you like wine as much as we do, you’ll love a Wine Magazine subscription.
-A monthly, or quarterly, magazine allows you to indulge your curiosity, and get entertained by interesting editorials, humorous columns, and delicious wine & food pairings.
+If you like Wine as much as we do, you’ll love a Wine Magazine subscription.
+A monthly or quarterly magazine allows you to indulge your curiosity and get entertained by interesting editorials, humorous columns, and delicious wine & food pairings.

 We’ve made a list of our Top 10 picks of the Best Wine Magazine options for your reading pleasure.
-You’re welcome!

 Tip: Do you want even more reading pleasure?
 Then check out our article on the Best Wine Books.
-These titles will inspire, entice, and educate you on everything vino.
-From basic wine knowledge for beginners to funny books filled with anecdotes and witty humor.
+These titles will inspire, entice, and educate you on everything vino, from basic wine knowledge for beginners to funny books filled with anecdotes and witty humor.

-Why you deserve a Wine Magazine subscription
+Why should you have a Wine Magazine subscription?

 Yes, we’re well aware that the internet – for example, our I Love Wine blog – provides a wealth of free wine information.
 You can find nearly every wine topic online, so why would you need an additional Wine Magazine subscription?
-Because it’s not just for information, but also for relaxation!
+Because it’s not just for information, but also relaxation!

 Pour yourself a nice glass of white or red, put on your comfy socks and curl up on the sofa with a copy of one of these Best Wine Magazine options.

-Food & Wine
+1. Food & Wine

-What you’ll find in Food & Wine is an inspiring mix of content.
-From delicious gourmet recipes to try at home, to reviews of the newest wines and spirits.
+- What you’ll find in Food & Wine is an inspiring mix of content.
+From delicious gourmet recipes to try at home to reviews of the newest wines and spirits.

-The magazine was created from the beliefs that the best delights in life should not be reserved for the elite and experts, but should be available to every food and wine lover.
+- The magazine was created to believe that the best delights in life should not be reserved for the elite and experts but should be available to every food and wine lover.

 Something for everyone

-Regardless if you’re an amateur chef or kitchen pro, you’ll find plenty of tips and tricks to take your dinner parties to the next level.
+- Regardless of whether you’re an amateur chef or kitchen pro, you’ll find plenty of tips and tricks to take your dinner parties to the next level.

 Frequency: 12 issues yearly

-The magazine has a high frequency, releasing 15 editions yearly.
-All issues include anywhere between 400 and a 1000 wine reviews per magazine; providing you with all the inside knowledge on the hottest new labels, niche vineyards, and classic choices.
+- The magazine has a high frequency, releasing 15 editions yearly.
+All issues include anywhere between 400 and 1000 wine reviews per magazine, providing you with the inside knowledge on the hottest new labels, niche vineyards, and classic choices.

-- If you sometimes struggle to identify tasting notes, tannins, and acidity; let these experts guide you, and navigate you, to the best labels on the market.
+- If you sometimes struggle to identify tasting notes, tannins, and acidity, let these experts guide you and navigate you to the best labels on the market.

 - Another reason why we love Wine Spectator is that it takes wine tasting very, very seriously.
-The magazine has special, outlined blind tasting procedures, ensuring you receive an unbiased, honest opinion – purely based on the wine itself.
+The magazine has special, outlined blind tasting procedures, ensuring you receive an unbiased, honest opinion – purely based on the Wine itself.

-Education vs Entertainment
+Education vs. Entertainment

 If you want an easy read, it might not be the title for you.
 But if you crave expertise and genuine reviews: this magazine should land on your doorstep every few weeks!